gitkraken/gitlens-docs/gitlens/GL-Agents.md

 - Resolve conflicts
 - Compose commits from multiple worktrees

-Each WIP row updates live as files change.
+Each Working Changes row updates live as files change.

-### Use WIP Scroll Markers
+### Use Working Changes Scroll Markers

-The Commit Graph minimap includes WIP scroll markers that highlight work-in-progress rows.
+The Commit Graph minimap includes scroll markers that highlight Working Changes rows.
 You can customize marker colors or enable and disable markers in settings.

 ---